 The highest acceptable weight for large trucks is 20,000 pounds per axle.
 That means a limit of 80,000 pounds total.
 A trucking company is required to maintain detailed logs regarding each truck’s load.
 If you are in an 18-wheeler truck accident in Pembroke Pines, you need a competent attorney by your side.
-An experienced Auto Accident Attorney discovers whether the truck that hit you had a load exceeding the allowed weight limit and holds the negligent parties responsible for the truck accident.Contact skilled Pembroke Pines overweight truck accident attorneys for a free initial consultation
+An experienced attorney discovers whether the truck that hit you had a load exceeding the allowed weight limit and holds the negligent parties responsible for the truck accident.Contact a skilled truck accident lawyer in Pembroke Pines for a free initial consultation

-If you are looking for experienced truck accident lawyers who care, contact Cohn & Smith at (954) 431-8100 or online today.
+If you are looking for experienced Pembroke Pines lawyers who care, contact Cohn & Smith at (954) 431-8100 or online today.
 We don’t require you to pay any up-front costs, and we do not charge any fees unless your case is successful.